oisinmulvihill/growingpainsongcloud/README.rst

 With Cloud IAM you control who has what access to which resources.
 IAM uses a Role Based Access Control system applied at points in the Resource Hierarchy.
 The "who" is also known as the identity.
 The identity is granted one or more roles.
 The roles an identity holds at a point in the hierarchy determine what it can do.
 I'm not going to give an in-depth dive into all IAM abilties and functionality.
 I'm just going to cover what I and probably most people need day to day.

 A role is made up of individual granular permissions.
 The permissions control small pieces of behaviour.
 For example "bigquery.tables.get" permission allows you to get information about a table in BigQuery, but not the data in the table.
-Just having this permssion is not very useful on its own.
+Just having this permission is not very useful on its own.
 It is the grouping of these small permissions into roles which gives power and fine grained control.
 Google has three type of Roles.
 Primitive, Predefined and Custom Roles.
 I haven't needed to use custom roles and so will ignore this here.

 The Primitive roles are called the Owner, Editor and Viewer.
 Viewer gives read-only abilities that don't modify data.
 Editor allows limited modification and Owner grants full abilities.
 Having the Owner role means you also have the Editor and Viewer abilities.
 Having the Editor means you also have the Viewer Abilities.
 These roles get you going faster, however they can give broad abilities that may not be needed.